thin-edge/thin-edge.io/docs/src/references/c8y-firmware-management.md

 ### Child devices declaring firmware management support

-But for child devices, the operation files must be created under `/etc/tedge/operations/c8y/$CHILD_DEVICE_ID`.
+For child devices, the operation files must be created under `/etc/tedge/operations/c8y/$CHILD_DEVICE_ID`, where `$CHILD_DEVICE_ID` should be replaced with the child's identity.
 These files are not created by the plugin itself, but must be created by the child device connector or by any other means for each child device as follows: